 You can’t go wrong with any of the Kajabi themes.
 They were professionally designed and are mobile-friendly, so your student can take your course with them on the go.

 Additionally, Kajabi offers a free mobile app.
 The Kajabi mobile app works for both iPhones and Android devices, which adds to the experience.

-Kajabi does a phenomenal job at giving course creators professional looking course theme options.
-The content delivery experience options Kajabi provides is currently unmatched in the industry — big kudos here.
+The content delivery experience options Kajabi provides are currently unmatched in the industry — big kudos here.

 Below every Kajabi lesson, you have a comment section that students can use to ask questions and talk amongst each other.
 (You can turn these off if necessary).

 Comment sections are pretty standard, but Kajabi takes it up a notch by offering their Community feature.
-The Community feature is similar to having a forum on your site.
+The Kajabi Community feature is similar to having a forum on your site.

 Your Community can be offered alongside your course or as its own product.
 A popular course selling strategy I’ve seen lately is offering the front-end product and upselling a forum community for a yearly subscription.
 It’s nice to know you can do this all within Kajabi.